Surgery Integrated Clinical Community Residency and Fellow Program

 - Establishing a culture of quality improvement and patient safety at Minneapolis VA Health Care System (VAHCS) and University of Minnesota Surgery Residency Program.

 - Developing leadership skills.
-The SFQS will have a unique opportunity to learn leadership by being directly mentored by the Chief of Surgery and Director of Surgical Specialty Care at Minneapolis VAHCS who serves as the Program Director for the training program.
+The SFQS will have a unique opportunity to learn leadership by being directly mentored by the Chief of Surgery and Director of the Surgery Integrated Clinical Community at Minneapolis VAHCS who serves as the Program Director for the training program.

 How to apply